Daikoun/li3_aws/README.md

 	}
 ```

-By using `getResource()` you can minimize buffering and pipe the contents soon to output.
+By using `getResource()` you can minimize buffering and pipe the contents to output soon.

 Delete Files from your Bucket:
 ------------------------------

-1. Use Entity:
+a) Use Entity:

 If you use entity, you need two requests to S3.
 By using the StreamWrapper you can optimize the first request a little bit.